simonoche/jqrealtime/README.md

 How to Install ?
 ------------

-- Install Erlang OTP on your computer : http://www.erlang.org/
+- Install Erlang OTP on your computer (download a version from http://www.erlang.org/), like R16B.

-- Compile and install it :
+- Compile and install Erlang OTP :

 ```bash
 wget http://www.erlang.org/download/otp_src_R16B.tar.gz